Mortgage Deposit Using A Credit Card

 The interest rate is the killer

-Around 15% of first home buyers (FHBs) in Australia said they considered bot buying a property due to current house prices and the amount needed for a deposit.
+Around 15% of first home buyers (FHBs) in Australia said they had considered not buying a property at all due to current house prices and the amount needed for a deposit.

 Have you considered a mortgage deposit using a credit card?

 It can help you cover the deposit costs but it doesn’t get around the genuine savings requirement.
 Is it the right option for you?